jprq87/polymarket-pipeline/polymarket-pipeline/README.md

 # polymarket-pipeline

-Bruin pipeline definition for the Polymarket Pulse project.
+Bruin pipeline definition for the **Polymarket Pipeline** project.
 This folder contains all pipeline assets, the pipeline configuration, and is the argument passed to `bruin run` at execution time.

 ---